 Related: +++Spyware Matching FinFisher Can Take Over iPhones+++Gamma Group's FinFisher Spyware Linked to Attacks on Activists

-Marquis-Boire, who works as a security engineer at Google Inc. (GOOG), has done the research on his own time with collaborators who include Bill Marczak, a computer science doctoral candidate at the University of California Berkeley.
+Marquis-Boire, who works as a security engineer at Google Inc. (GOOG:US), has done the research on his own time with collaborators who include Bill Marczak, a computer science doctoral candidate at the University of California Berkeley.

 Gamma’s Muench said the company has worked with U.K. authorities to ensure its sales of these new technologies comply with regulations, and is adapting to restrictions.